-Development proposals must have full regard to their effects on the views identified in the Weston Turville Conservation Area Appraisal and in the Neighbourhood Plan.
+The visual impact of new development on views from and vistas into the countryside must be protected.
 An assessment of views from and vistas into the countryside from any proposed development should be provided to show how any visual impact will be minimised through the design of the site location, layout, buildings and landscaping.